"

 Short-Term Weight Loss Is Possible Independent of the Diet

-Weight loss has three parts:
+Weight loss has three phases:

 2. Slowing of the weight loss: After the initial rapid weight loss phase the metabolism adjusts.
 Weight loss slows down.
 During this phase the weight loss is 75 % fat, but still 25 % body protein.